atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ![User Password Change](../../_assets/user-interface/user-change-paswd.jpg)

-If you forget your password, it can be recovered using the `Forgot Password?` link on the TreoCore login page.
+If you forget your password, it can be recovered using the `Forgot Password?` link on the AtroCore login page.

 You can also manage your team and access control, if you have the corresponding permissions.